Arkensor/DayZCommunityOfflineMode/README.md

 Free Camera Controls
 * SCROLL WHEEL - Speed of Camera
-* Q / A - Raise Lower Camera
+* Q / Z - Raise Lower Camera
-* SHIFT - Fast Forward (Also altered with Mouse Wheel)
+* SHIFT/CTRL - Fast Forward (Also altered with Mouse Wheel)
+* ALT - Slow Speed

+Control Tips
+* DEL + SCENE MANAGER - Time and Weather Settings
+* DEL + POSITION MANAGER - Teleport to preset positions on the map
+* ALT + MOUSE - Turning Camera without turning player (For Freecam Pictures with Player)

 # Logfiles:
 In case you want to report errors to us or the offical dayz dev team, you might need logfile info.